Biochemistry Courses

 BIOC 385 “Metabolic Biochemistry”

 Below are links to representative Lecture Videos that I use in my biochemistry classes.
-These videos were produced in the UArizona production studios in Summer 2020 and are in the public domain so anyone can view them.
-If a video doesn’t load on a phone and you get an error message, just reload the page on a computer.
+These videos were produced in the University of Arizona production studios in Summer/Fall of 2025 and are in the public domain so anyone can view them.

 BIOC 384 – Representative Lecture Videos